 Not your standard loan

 On the surface, a policy loan appears simple: You can typically borrow up to the cash value you've accumulated in the account.
-If you have a variable universal life policy, the insurer will move the loan collateral (a cash sum equal to your loan amount) out of your investment fund and into a guaranteed or fixed fund.
+If you have a variable universal life policy, the insurer will move the loan collateral (a cash sum equal to your loan amount) out of your investment fund and into a guaranteed or fixed fund."We don't want to expose that collateral to market downturn that could result in negative equity in the policy to where you basically lose your policy," says Paul Wetmore, assistant vice president for individual life products at MetLife.

 Unlike a conventional loan, you don't have to pay a policy loan back; any money you take out will simply be deducted from your death benefit, which goes to your beneficiaries.